JAAovver/PISA-vs-Twitter/README.md

 # PISA-vs-Twitter
 How well does the content of country's tweets predict its PISA scores?

+So far, poorly, but I think there's a lot of room to grow.
 In this weekend project, I learned how to stream tweets and filter for key words.
 So I ran this line of code in my tweepy streamer file:

 ```
 stream.filter(track = ['artist','book','poem','poet','author','learn','science','physics','engineering','math'])